Kyagara/equinox/codegen/README.md

 ### Todo

+- Prefix all models with the endpoint name to avoid duplicates, this should reduce the amount of names checks and replaces.
 - Add checks for required fields (queries and headers), returning errors if they are missing, for now only Authorization headers are required so it's not a big deal.
 - Generating code may allow for some performance improvements.